Best Steps To Grow Coral Bells In Containers

 Let’s start to grow coral bells in containers:

-Add a half-inch layer of compost to the dirt when you first put them up.
-Make sure the plant's crown isn't covered with soil or compost.
+When planting them, add a half-inch layer of compost to the soil.
+Do not cover the plant's crown with soil or compost.

 Water Coral Bells in planters more frequently than plants in the ground, but otherwise, they require the same care.
 Coral bells prefer soil that is continuously moist but not wet.

-They thrive when given an inch of water each week from rainfall and hand watering, as do most plants.
-If your container is unglazed or in a sunny place, the pot may heat up and dry up the soil; they'll need additional water.
+As do most plants, they thrive when given an inch of water each week from rainfall and hand watering.
+If your container is unglazed or in a sunny place, the pot may heat up and dry out the soil; they'll need additional water.

 Drench the soil until water runs through the drainage holes and until the top few inches are dry.
 Rain and dryness will affect the watering schedule, so keep an eye on it and adjust as needed.

 Slow-release fertilizer like compost is the best choice because coral bells aren't heavy feeders.
-Apply a half-strength solution of a water-soluble fertilizer throughout the growing season every six weeks.
+Apply a half-strength solution of a water-soluble fertilizer every six weeks throughout the growing season.

-On the other hand, plants grown in containers require more regular fertilization since the nutrients in the soil are leached away due to constant soaking.
 If you prefer, apply a water-soluble fertilizer every other week during the growing season to keep your Coral Bells looking their best.
-When the plant is dormant during the winter, it is unnecessary to fertilize Coral Bells.
+Fertilizing Coral Bells is unnecessary when the plant is dormant during the winter.

 Most coral bells are hardy in USDA hardiness zones four through eight, though specific hardiness varies per variety.
-Coral bells crowns can stretch above the soil line in chilly places during the winter.
+Coral bell crowns can stretch above the soil line in chilly places during the winter.

 Winter mulching will help prevent the plants from being pushed up by the freezing/thawing cycle, and you should check for exposed roots regularly.

-Coral Bells are perennials that can make it through the winter with some support.
+Coral Bells are perennials that can survive the winter with some support.
 If a potted plant is left outside, the roots will not have enough protection and will succumb to cold damage.
-The roots will be insulated and protected over the winter by placing the plant in the ground and mulching it.
+Placing the plant in the ground and mulching it will protect the roots over the winter.

 If you live in a region where temperatures often drop below freezing, you can bring your container inside for the winter to avoid cracking.
 The plant will overwinter safely if the pot is moved indoors.